December 7, 2016

-Looking for a fresh start in 2016?
+Looking for a fresh start to your year?
 Look no further than the polar dip, the popular annual tradition of dunking yourself in cold water with fellow weirdos to welcome the New Year.

 We give the newness of the next calendar year a lot of weight.
 Expectations are high, resolutions are at the ready and we’re all set for a fresh start – a feeling perhaps no better symbolized than by a polar dip.
 For the unfamiliar, a polar dip or polar bear swim is the act of submerging oneself into a body of water during the height of winter purely for that carpe diem, you-only-live-once, why-the-heck-not feeling, much to the delight (or horror) of nearby spectators.

 Sound crazy?
 Hear us out.
 It’s a perfectly exciting answer to the inevitable “what did you do for New Year’s?” question and certainly the flip side to the house party/staying in and splitting growlers and burritos option.
 If you do plan on burning the midnight oil, there’s no better next-day wake up than cannonballing in -5°C (or colder) weather.